Koshban/influxdb_to_prometheus_exporter_myusecases/src/query_and_json/README.md

 /start: starts worker threads that execute InfluxDB queries and update Prometheus metrics.
 /koshban-trading-metrics: returns Prometheus metrics in text format for GET requests and prints POSTed data for POST requests.

-### Understanding the Code

-The code is primarily composed of a Flask application, a QueryExecutor class, and a worker function.

-QueryExecutor: This class handles the execution of queries against InfluxDB.
-It has a method execute_query which executes a query against InfluxDB and returns the results.
-worker: This is a function that executes a query at a regular interval and updates the associated Prometheus metric.
-Flask application: The Flask application has two routes as mentioned above.
-The application starts by running app.run(port=8888).

 ## License